Avalanche Science FAQ

 Students must have appropriate snow travel equipment, cold-weather gear, and the ability to travel safely in mountainous terrain in winter conditions.

-Admissions Representative
+Admissions and Enrollment Representative

-bmrasmussen@coloradomtn.edu
+719-486-4394 | jmmartinez3@coloradomtn.edu

 Program Standards

-The answer is “Yes and No”.
-Students must be able to ski or snowboard at a strong intermediate level for most fieldwork outings or as required by some internship sites.
+The answer is “Yes and No.” Students must be able to ski or snowboard at a strong intermediate level for most fieldwork outings or as required by some internship sites.

-An introductory snowmobiling module will be a part of the SAO162 course.
-Please refer to the Program Standards document for specific expectations of participant abilities and equipment for the program.
+Please refer to the Program Standards document (PDF) for specific expectations of participant abilities and equipment for the program.

-All program participants must have suitable personal equipment to travel safely at altitude in the wintertime backcountry environment in and around avalanche terrain; please refer to the Program Standards document for detailed equipment requirements and suggestions.
-In addition to required personal equipment, students enrolled in the full certificate program will be required to purchase a program uniform for use during program field work and internships.
+All program participants must have suitable personal equipment to travel safely at altitude in the wintertime backcountry environment in and around avalanche terrain; please refer to the Program Standards document (PDF) for detailed equipment requirements and suggestions.